On conformal pseudo-subriemannian fundamental graded Lie algebras associated with pseudo $H$-type Lie algebras: Pseudo H-type Lie algebras satisfying the -condition

-Then $\varphi$ is an isomorphism as a pseudo $H$-type Lie algebra. \begin{theorem} Let $(\mathfrak n,\innerproduct)$ be a pseudo $H$-type Lie algebra.
-The following three conditions are mutually equivalent: \begin{enumerate} {(\roman{enumi}) } \item $(\mathfrak n,\innerproduct)$ satisfies the $J^2$-condition; \item $(\mathfrak n,\innerproduct)$ is of the first class; \item The cps-FGLA associated with $(\mathfrak n,\innerproduct)$ is of semisimple type. \end{enumerate} \end{theorem} \begin{proof} The implication (i) $\Rightarrow$ (ii) is obtained from the above result.
-The implication (ii) $\Rightarrow$ (iii) follows from \S3.6.
-Finally we prove the implication (iii) $\Rightarrow$ (i).
-Now we assume the condition (iii).
-From the classification of the prolongations of cps-FGLAs of semisimple type, the prolongation of $(\mathfrak n,[\innerproduct_{-1}])$ is isomorphic to the prolongation of the cps-FGLA associated with some pseudo $H$-type Lie algebra of the first class.
-Thus (iii) $\Rightarrow$ (i) follows from Proposition \ref{prop22}. \end{proof}
+\begin{theorem} Let $(\mathfrak n,\innerproduct)$ be a pseudo H-type Lie algebra.
+The following three conditions are mutually equivalent: \begin{enumerate} {\textup{(\roman{enumi})} } \item $(\mathfrak n,\innerproduct)$ satisfies the $J^2$-condition; \item $(\mathfrak n,\innerproduct)$ is equivalent to a comH-type Lie algebra of the first class; \item The CPSF associated with $(\mathfrak n,\innerproduct)$ is of semisimple type. \end{enumerate} In this case, the prolongation of $(\mathfrak n,[\innerproduct_{-1}])$ is an SGLA whose complexification is simple. \end{theorem} \begin{proof} The equivalence (i) $\Leftrightarrow$ (ii) is obtained from the above results.
+The implication (ii) $\Rightarrow$ (iii) follows from Proposition \ref{prop42}.
+Finally we prove the implication (iii) $\Rightarrow$ (ii).
+We assume $(\mathfrak n,\innerproduct)$ satisfies the condition (iii).
+From the classification of the prolongations of CPSFs of semisimple type, the prolongation of $(\mathfrak n,[\innerproduct_{-1}])$ is isomorphic to the prolongation of the CPSF associated with some comH-type Lie algebra of the first class.
+Thus (iii) $\Rightarrow$ (ii) follows from Proposition \ref{prop22}. \end{proof}